mohamedsaif/IntelligentExperiences.OnContainers/guide/04-iot/README.md

 # IoT Hub IoT Device and IoT Edge Device

->**SCRIPT:** All scripts to provision the entire resources in this guide are in a single script named **04-iot.sh** under [scripts](**../../src/scripts) folder.
-Please note that you need to execute the scripts after copying it to your terminal and move the active folder to src/scripts

 Azure IoT Hub is a managed service, hosted in the cloud, that acts as a central message hub for bi-directional communication between your IoT application and the devices it manages.

-You can use Azure IoT Hub to build IoT solutions with reliable and secure communications between millions of IoT devices and a cloud-hosted solution backend.
+You can use Azure IoT Hub to build
+IoT solutions with reliable and secure communications between millions of IoT devices and a cloud-hosted solution backend.
 You can connect virtually any device to IoT Hub.